terror/vim-profiler/README.md

 - The median start time across all iterations
 - The standard deviation from the mean

-If you invoke `vp` with the `--export` flag you will receive a CSV file with the additional statistics called in the specified path that looks something
+If you invoke `vp` with the `--export` option you will receive a CSV file with the additional statistics called in the specified path that looks something
 like: